No767/Rin-Site/README.md

 npm run build
 ```

 As with all React or Vue projects, this site has been bootstrapped with Vite.
-And note that all of the dependencies like TailwindCSS and React-Dom are already in the `package.json`.
+And note that all of the dependencies like TailwindCSS and React are already in the `package.json`.

-And btw the project deploys to netlify.